USDA-ARS-NWRC/basin_setup/README.md

 Using the debug flag will leave lots of extra files that were generated on the way in a folder named delineation

-To get files necessary for s
+To get files necessary for streamflow add --streamflow flag to the command